An0ther0ne/pypiano/README.md

 * Initialy sound frequency is 100 Hz.
 * Special algorithm for seamless frequency transition and noise reduction
 * Use callback procedure for directly calculate sound waveform
-* Sine, square or triangle saw waveforms
+* Sine, square, saw or triangle waveforms

 ## Used keys: